Are you ready for a super-duper secretive social media plan template that you always wanted, but were didn’t know what the plan should include?

 Social Media Plan Template Budget

 What is your budget for social media?
 While most social networks are free that does not mean there are no costs involved with social media.
 For example, you more than likely need a website or blog.
 Perhaps both!
-There is a hosting cost to that.
-Email marketing-Aweber does cost a minimum of $19 per month.
+There is a hosting cost plus other things like email marketing.

 Social Media Plan Template Testing